TungstenRPA/Docker/README.md

 2. Login to [https://aws.amazon.com/](Amazon%20Webservices)
 3.

+# Phase 1 - POC
+* Image in AWS Repo
+* Postgres internal, MC & Roboserver
+* Admin password changed
+* Non Production cluster
+* Roboserver logging to Postgres

+# Phase 2 - Sharable with Community
+* Kapplets
+* import
+  * sample kapplets
+  * user groups
+  * roboserver user & password
+* LDAP groups?
+* Docker secrets
+* external storage
+* scalable roboservers
+* optional log http traffic.
+* optional log user actions.
+* enable/disable documentation requests

+# Phase 3
+* Synch
+* RFS
+* Transformation

 # to do Kofax
 * how to get credentials for roboserver user.
 Add roboserver user to default cluster.
 * optionally join Production or Non Production.
 * Docker secrets for passwords?

 # Ask Benjamin
 * why PostGres in 11.2?
+We cannot redistribute the MySQL JDBC driver. more popular on cloud maybe.
+* install all JDBC drivers.
+* How do I set the logging database settings?
+* get database working for roboserver.
+The basic docker compose uses derby, but doesn't start it.
+Is it actually there?
+* where are all the roboserver environment variables?
+Readme.md Docker Secret:  password_file

 * how to add groups and users and assign users to roles in projects.
 SWAGGER can't do it.
+*
 * If i preconfigure everything manually - users/groups/. then i have to import them. and how do i then set admin password?
-* get database working for roboserver.
-The basic docker compose uses derby, but doesn't start it.
-Is it actually there?
-* How do I set the logging database settings?
 * how to upload robots and types. how to create projects.
-* where are all the roboserver environment variables?
-* install all JDBC drivers.

 # Ask AWS
+* Can we have AD or LDAP for users and groups.
+Open LDAP container.
 * how to shutdown modules for enduser - database, rfs, kapplets, synchronizer
 * persisting storage for postgres and rfs.
 * Is Aurora really so expensive?
-* Docker secrets for passwords?
+* Docker compatible secrets for passwords?
 * cheap https.
 * scale by CPU.
 * scale by webservice.